hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

     * but will create a `pending airdrop` instead, with the receiver account
     * listed on the `pending airdrop`.
 The payer will pay for the transfer,
     * association, one renewal credit, and airdrop fee.
-    * All tokenTransferList items must succeed (transfer of pedning state) for the transaction to succeed.
+    * All token_transfers must succeed (result in transfer or pending state) for the transaction to succeed.
+    *
+    * A max list of up to 10 tokens maybe be proposed for airdrop.
     */
-    repeated TokenTransferList tokenTransfers = 1;
+    repeated TokenTransferList token_transfers = 1;
 }
 ```